Using residential and gas-powered mowers over many years, I was very skeptical of the cutting performance of an electric lawn mower.

 - Check for a Bent Ego Mower Blade With Your Blade Still Installed

 Next, rotate the blade 180 degrees and measure the other side of the blade from the ground to the blade tip.
-If the measurements are greater than an 1/8” difference, you most likely have a bent blade.
+If the measurements are greater than a 1/8” difference, you most likely have a bent blade.
 Remove the blade to confirm.

 It is possible for the weakened area to break off and fly out of your mower deck at high speeds.
-This could cause injury or damage to people, pets or objects in the area.
+This could cause injury or damage to people, pets, or objects in the area.

-Ego Lawn Mower Blades are Installed Incorrectly
+Mower Blade is Installed Incorrectly

 Instead of cutting the blades of grass, an upside-down blade will beat up and tear your grass and possibly impact the ground.
 This will give you a bad cut.

 Sometimes you find “THIS SIDE DOWN” or “THIS SIDE FACING GRASS” on the blade to indicate which side of the blade needs to face up and which side faces down.
 If you don’t see any markings, don’t worry.
 Always remember “Sail Up!”

 Another important step to keep in mind when installing your blades is to make sure they are balanced.
 If you are placing a new blade on your Ego lawn mower, you won’t have to worry about this.
-If you are reinstalling a blade you sharpened, you need to ensure they are balanced for a good cut and to minimize damage to your mower and deck.

-Another method to check for a balanced blade is by hanging the blade on a nail that is mounted to your wall with the nail head sticking out of the wall about an 3/4″ to an 1″.
+Another method to check for a balanced blade is by hanging the blade on a nail that is mounted to your wall with the nail head sticking out of the wall about 3/4″ to 1″.
 You will need to remove metal from the end of the blade that is hanging lower until the blade sits level.

-Ego Mower Blade is Not Tight
+Mower Blade is Not Tight

 When the blade is not securely attached, the blade will fail to rotate causing your mower not to cut the grass.
-Refer to your operators manual for the right torque specs for the blade bolt and tighten accordingly.
+Refer to your operator’s manual for the right torque specs for the blade bolt and tighten accordingly.

-Incorrect Cutting Height on Your Ego Lawn Mower
+Incorrect Cutting Height

 You can end up with an uneven cut when your mower deck is set too low and it isn’t able to handle the amount of grass without compromising the cut.
 Adjust the mower deck height to a higher setting.

-Ego Lawn Mower Deck is Plugged with Grass
+Mower Deck is Plugged with Grass

-There is no way to keep all grass and dirt from building up underneath your mower deck, but there are ways to minimize it so you can achieve a good quality cut from your Ego lawn mower.
+There is no way to keep all grass and dirt from building up underneath a mower deck, but there are ways to minimize it so you can achieve a good quality cut from your Ego lawn mower.

 - Don’t cut your grass while it is wet.
 Wet grass clumps and collects under your mower deck.
 It also leaves clumping in your yard.

-Ego Zero Turn Lawn Mower Deck is Not Level
+Zero Turn Lawn Mower Deck is Not Level

 If you are operating an Ego Zero turn mower, you need to keep the deck within the specifications provided by the manufacturer.
 The mower deck must be level from side-to-side.
 The front-to-rear measurements must also be adjusted once the deck has been leveled side-to-side.

 The front of the deck should sit a little lower than the rear of the deck.
-Check the operators manual for the specification for your Ego model.
+Check the operator’s manual for the specification for your Ego model.

-Ego Lawn Mower Blade Speed is Too Slow
+Mower Blade Speed is Too Slow

 Depending on your mowing conditions, you may need to increase the blade tip speed to cut through the grass.
 A faster blade tip speed will be needed to cut tall or thick grass.

 If you notice your mower isn’t cutting as well as it once did, your not cutting think grasses and the blade is in good condition, you should have your Ego service center take a look at the mower to determine if there is something wrong with the blade motor or power supply.

-Ego Lawn Mower Ground Speed is Too Fast
+Ground Speed is Too Fast

 Your ground speed needs to be adjusted to your mowing conditions to receive a good cut.
 If you don’t properly adjust your speeds and move too fast through your lawn, your Ego mower will give you a bad or uneven cut because it may just be pushing over some of the grass instead of cutting it.

-Ego Lawn Mower Deck is Damaged
+Mower Deck is Damaged

 The deck shell is designed to move air under the deck with the assistance of the mower blade.
 This air movement creates a suction under the deck to stand the grass tall while the blade passes by to give it a precise even cut.
 A damaged deck shell can affect the cutting performance.

-You can attempt to fix the deck to get it back to it’s original condition and shape.
+You can attempt to fix the deck to get it back to its original condition and shape.
 If you are unable to adjust the deck shell in this way, replace the deck shell.

 Your Lawn is Uneven

 If you are like me and have a lawn that is not perfectly level, you may run into areas where your mower deck is scalping your yard.
 This can happen when you have a high spot in your yard.
-Another area where I see a lot of scalping is in shallow ditches especially if you have a wide format mower.
+Another area where I see a lot of scalping is in shallow ditches especially if you have a wide-format mower.